javipalanca/simfleet/docs/develop.rst

         assert distance_in_meters([-0.37565, 39.44447], [-0.40392, 39.45293]) == 3264.7134341427977

-How to Implement New Strategies (Level 1) -- Recommendations
+How to Implement New Strategies -- Recommendations
 ============================================================

 At this point is time for you to implement your own strategies to optimize the problem of dispatching transports to customers.